Chatelo/cohesive_devices_stats/README.md

 ## Installation

-Before running the script, you need to have Python installed on your computer,you may [download here](https://www.python.org/downloads/){:target="_blank"}.
+Before running the script, you need to have Python installed on your computer,you may <a href="https://www.python.org/downloads/" target="_blank">download here</a>.
 To install and run this script, follow these steps:

 1. **Create a virtual environment (optional but recommended):**